 Duncan Lawyers has prepared a lexicon of legislative terminology.
 We will be writing further on this topic in the near future.

 Local Government Act review (Victoria)

 The Local Government Act 1989 (Vic) is under review by the Victorian State Government.
-An exposure draft has now been released — a Local Government Act 2018 now looks likely.
+An exposure draft was released in 2018 for a while a Local Government Act 2018 looked likely.
 Duncan Lawyers contributed to the review process with preparation of a discussion paper.
-It can be downloaded from the Local Government Act review website.
+Alas, the 2018 Bill disappeared when Parliament was prorogued.
+Still, 2019 is a new year.
 For more - visit our Current topics page.